John Wilmot, 2nd Earl of Rochester: Death

 By the age of 33, Rochester was dying from what is usually described as the effects of tertiary syphilis, gonorrohea, or other venereal diseases, combined with the effects of alcoholism.
 Carol Richards has disputed this, arguing that it is more likely that he died of renal failure due to chronic nephritis (Bright's disease).
-His mother had him attended in his final weeks by her religious associates, particularly Gilbert Burnet, later Bishop of Salisbury.
+His mother arranged for him to be attended in his final weeks by her religious associates, particularly Gilbert Burnet, later Bishop of Salisbury.

 After hearing of Burnet's departure from his side, Rochester muttered his last words: "Has my friend left me?
 Then I shall die shortly".
 In the early morning of 26 July 1680, Rochester died "without a shudder or a sound".
 He was buried at Spelsbury church in Oxfordshire.

 A deathbed renunciation of libertinism and conversion to Anglican Christianity, Some Passages of the Life and Death of the Honourable John Wilmot Earl of Rochester, was published by Reverend Burnet.
-Because this account appears in Burnet's own writings, its accuracy has been disputed by some scholars, who accuse Burnet with having shaped the account of Rochester's denunciation of libertinism to enhance his own reputation.
+Because this account appears in Burnet's own writings, its accuracy has been disputed by some scholars, who accuse Burnet of having shaped the account of Rochester's denunciation of libertinism to enhance his own reputation.
 On the other hand, Graham Greene, in his biography of Wilmot, calls Burnet's book "convincing".

+Issue

+By his wife, Elizabeth Malet, Rochester had four children: